-Mr. Gagné, as a past CEO as well as Chairman of another public company and a member of two other human resource/compensation committees of U.S./Canadian public company boards, has extensive direct experience in human resources and compensation management.
+Mr. Gagné, as a past CEO as well as Chairman of another public company and a current and past member of other human resource/compensation committees of U.S./Canadian public company boards, has extensive direct experience in human resources and compensation management.
 He has dealt with management, succession and compensation matters in both Canada and the United States.
 He has also dealt with unionized work forces, including overseeing the negotiation of work force agreements.